DyfanJones/RAthena/README.md

 # RAthena

-The goal of the RAthena package is to provide a DBI-compliant interface to Athena using Boto3 SDK.
+The goal of the RAthena package is to provide a DBI-compliant interface to Amazon’s Athena (<https://aws.amazon.com/athena/>) using Boto3 SDK.
 This allows for an efficient, easy setup connection to Athena using the Boto3 SDK as a driver.

 **NOTE:** *Before using RAthena you must have an aws account or have access to aws account with permissions allowing you to use Athena.*